autokey/autokey/README.rst

 About
 =====
-This is a Python 3 port of `AutoKey`__, a desktop automation utility for Linux and X11.
+AutoKey-Py3 is a Python 3 port of `AutoKey`__, a desktop automation utility for Linux and X11.

 __ https://code.google.com/p/autokey/